vijayabharathib/silai/README.md

 Another variable named `HUGO_THEMESDIR` with value `../..`.
 That takes the base folder out of exampleSite and out of repo so that you land in `/opt/build/` path (which indeed has a repo theme now , so to speak).

 Also , netlify **publish directory** deploy settings has to be `./exampleSite/public` because the build is placed in `public` folder inside the source, in this case, the source is `exampleSite`.

+## Archetypes
+hugo new --kind reviews/books reviews/books/newbook2.md
+will use the archetype from reviews/books.md